-Eden Prairie is home to three public art sculptures through a grant from the National Endowment for the Arts.
+Eden Prairie is home to a Rotating Art Series funded by a grant from the National Endowment for the Arts.

-These temporary installations are intended to infuse art into the daily lives of residents and visitors in Eden Prairie, and to engage the community in discussions about the value of art in defining a sense of place.
+These installations, some of which are temporary, are intended to infuse art into the daily lives of residents and visitors in Eden Prairie, and to engage the community in discussions about the value of art in defining a sense of place.

-Artists from across Minnesota submitted sculptures for consideration and selections were made based on a number of criteria, including quality, artistic merit and the connection to the proposed site.
-Each sculpture is on loan to the City until 2019 and will then be available for purchase.
+Each year, artists from across Minnesota submit their work to be considered for display.
+Consideration and selections are made based on a number of criteria, including quality, artistic merit and the connection to the proposed site.
+Pieces are typically shown for one year, from May until May, and are often available for purchase.

 Storage and Utility Boxes